pymedphys/pymedphys/docs/supporters/sustainable.rst

 attracted to the platform, we serve non-intrusive relevent advertising on behalf of our `supporters <supporters.html>`_.
-This produces revenue for PyMedPhys, revenue which is fed back into directly supporting the PyMedPhys community in ways which allow more Medical Physicsits to contribute quality code.
+This produces revenue for PyMedPhys, revenue which is fed back into directly supporting the PyMedPhys community in ways which allow more Medical Physicists to contribute quality code.

 More quality code |rarr| More users |rarr| More support & contributors |rarr|